4X

-4X (abbreviation of Explore, Expand, Exploit, Exterminate) is a subgenre of strategy-based computer and board games, and include both turn-based and real-time strategy titles.
-The gameplay involves building an empire.
+4X (abbreviation of Explore, Expand, Exploit, Exterminate) is a subgenre of strategy-based computer and board games, and includes both turn-based and real-time strategy titles.
+The gameplay generally involves building an empire.
 Emphasis is placed upon economic and technological development, as well as a range of military and non-military routes to supremacy.

 The earliest 4X games borrowed ideas from board games and 1970s text-based computer games.
-The first 4X computer games were turn-based, but real-time 4X games are common.
+The first 4X computer games were turn-based, but real-time 4X games were also common.
 Many 4X computer games were published in the mid-1990s, but were later outsold by other types of strategy games.
 Sid Meier's Civilization is an important example from this formative era, and popularized the level of detail that later became a staple of the genre.
 In the new millennium, several 4X releases have become critically and commercially successful.

-In the board (and card) game domain, 4X is less of a distinct genre, in part because of the practical constraints of components and playing time.
+In the board and card game domain, 4X is less of a distinct genre, in part because of the practical constraints of components and playing time.
 The Civilization board game that gave rise to Sid Meier's Civilization, for instance, includes neither exploration nor extermination.
 Unless extermination is targeted at non-player entities, it tends to be either nearly impossible (because of play balance mechanisms, since player elimination is usually considered an undesirable feature) or certainly unachievable (because victory conditions are triggered before extermination can be completed) in board games.

 Definition

 The term "4X" originates from a 1993 preview of Master of Orion in Computer Gaming World by game writer Alan Emrich where he rated the game "XXXX" as a pun on the XXX rating for pornography.
 The four Xs were an abbreviation for "EXplore, EXpand, EXploit and EXterminate".
+Emrich wrote, "Quadruple-X - I give MOO a XXXX rating because it features the essential four X's of any good strategic conquest game: EXplore, EXpand, EXploit and EXterminate.
+In other words, players must rise from humble beginnings, finding their way around the map while building up the largest, most efficient empire possible.
+Naturally, the other players will be trying to do the same, therefore their extermination becomes a paramount concern.
+A classic situation, indeed, and when the various parts are properly designed, other X’s seem to follow.
+Words like EXcite, EXperiment and EXcuses (to one’s significant others) must be added to a gamer’s X-Rating list."

 By February 1994, another author in the magazine said that Command Adventures: Starship "only pays lip service to the four Xs", and other game commentators adopted the "4X" label to describe similar games.

 The 4X game genre has come to be defined as having the four following gameplay conventions: